 Expectations of a Camp SOAR Counselor

-The wooded, rolling hills of the camp facilities include a private sandy beach, cabins, along with a modern dining facility.
+The wooded, rolling hills of the camp facilities include a private beach, cabins, along with a modern dining facility.
 Activities may include swimming, a magic show, visit from exotic animals, games and storytelling, songs, camp fires and crafts.
 Each cabin has shared bathroom/shower facilities.
-All buildings are air conditioned.
+All buildings (i.e., dining hall and cabins) are air conditioned.

-The minimum age for counselors is 15; both male and female counselors are needed.
-Counselors may volunteer for either or both weeks, but must commit to the full week and attend training.
-Training takes place on the Saturday before the start of the camp season; some counselors spend the night and are ready for campers to arrive on Sunday.
+The minimum age for counselors is 14; both male and female counselors are needed.
+Counselors may volunteer for either or both weeks, but must commit to the full week and attend training on Saturday afternoon.
+Training takes place on the Saturday before the start of the camp season; all counselors spend the night and are ready for campers to arrive on Sunday.
 A background check is done on all volunteers over 18 years; if you are over 18, complete the Voluntary Disclosure page.
-Not all applicants can be accepted; acceptance depends on experience of the counselor, age/gender of campers, as well as when the application is received.
+Not all applicants can be accepted; acceptance depends on experience of the counselor, age/gender of campers, as well as the date the application is received.

 The nursing staff is on site at all times, in addition to the leadership team members.
-All meals and activities are included.
-Due to high demand, campers can only attend one session, so counselors volunteering for both weeks would have two different campers assigned to them.
+All meals and activities are included and there is no cost to the counselor to volunteer at camp.
+Due to high demand, campers can only attend one session, so counselors volunteering for both weeks would have two different roles during their time at camp (e.g., a counselor may be assigned as a 1:1 counselor week one and a cabin assistant week two).

-Typically we accommodate over 100 campers with more than 130 volunteer counselors.
+Typically we accommodate 40-50 campers per week, with more than 130 volunteers total throughout the two weeks of camp.
 Many campers return year after year, as do the counselors.
-While being a Camp SOAR counselor can be physically and emotionally demanding, it is also extremely rewarding, lots of fun, and an awesome experience.
+While being a Camp SOAR counselor might be physically and emotionally demanding, it is also extremely rewarding, lots of fun, and an awesome experience.

 Rules and Expectations of Camp SOAR Counselors/Volunteers